Five fascinating facts about the monarch super generation that we are seeing right now

 In addition to signaling when the butterflies should begin to migrate, the shorter and cooler days also affect the monarchs’ reproductive cycle.
 It keeps them in an immature state, called diapause, which delays mating and egg laying, according to the Monarch Lab.
 They will remain in diapause until after they begin traveling back north in the spring.

 Scientific researchers understand a lot about how the super generation of monarchs is different from other generations, but they are still not fully understood.
-One of the biggest mysteries is how the super monarchs find their way back to the same oyamel fir forests in the Sierra Madre Mountains of Mexico year after year even though they have never been there before.
+One of the biggest mysteries is how the super monarchs find their way back to the same oyamel fir forests in the Sierra Madre mountains year after year even though they have never been there before.

 Scientists are continuing to research how they are able to successfully navigate the trip each year, but they believe both the magnetic force of the Earth and the position of the sun play a role, the U.S. Fish and Wildlife Service reports.
 The combination of the sun’s angle and position over the Earth as well as the Earth’s magnetic pull create an internal compass that is thought to guide the journey.